rackerlabs/support-how-to/content/exchange/upgrading-to-exchange-2013.md

 setup very easy.
 The tool only requires the user's email address and password to automatically configure Outlook for Rackspace Exchange.

-Download the download the Rackspace Auto Configuration Tool from     <ftp://connect.emailsrvr.com/OutlookProfileConfigTool.exe>.
+Download the Rackspace Auto Configuration Tool from     <ftp://connect.emailsrvr.com/OutlookProfileConfigTool.exe>.

 ### Frequently asked questions